Qingzhou (ancient China)

 Qingzhou or Qing Province was one of the Nine Provinces of ancient China dating back to c.
-2070 BCE that later became one of the thirteen provinces of the Han dynasty (206 BCE-220 CE).
-The Nine Provinces were first described in the Tribute of Yu chapter of the classic Book of Documents, with Qingzhou lying to the east of Yuzhou and north of Yangzhou.
+2070 BCE that later became one of the thirteen provinces of the Han dynasty (206 BCE–220 CE).
+The Nine Provinces were first described in the Tribute of Yu chapter of the Book of Documents, with Qingzhou lying to the east of Yuzhou and north of Yangzhou.
 Qingzhou's primary territory included most of modern Shandong province except the southwest corner.